Chair: Colleen Hooper

 Welcome to the student page of the SDHS.
-Our next meeting is in June 2012 in Philadelphia.
+Our next meeting is in June 2015 in Athens, Greece.

 Each year between 80 and 100 SDHS members are graduate students.
 In 2011 students made up 22% of SDHS membership.
 If you are not already a member, click here and join us today!